arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistributed1.md

      sudo mkdir /usr/hdp/current/kafka-broker/connectors
      sudo chmod 777 /usr/hdp/current/kafka-broker/connectors
      ```
-- Using WINSCP or any other SCP tool of your choice upload the Kafka Connect Plugin into folder path created earlier
+- Using WINSCP or any other SCP tool of your choice upload the Kafka Connect Plugins into folder path created earlier

 #### Configure Kafka Connect